This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Place the cast iron pan (or another oven-safe pan) in your oven preheated to 350˚F, after nestling the chops in the gravy.
 Cook for about 30 minutes, until tender.

-Smothered Pork Chops Recipe Tips
+Sunday Pork Chops Tips

 - Generously season both sides of your pork chops and adjust the seasoning for the gravy to taste.